sillygwailo/aportraitofthe/README.md

 Finally, you need a Wordnik API key, which you can apply for here: http://developer.wordnik.com/

-(You'll need to add all that info to config.js before running the program, otherwise Wordnik and Twitter won't play nice.
-Don't worry, it's all commented.)
+Before running the program:

+1. Add all the Twitter info to twitter.js
+2. Add the Wordnik API key to wordnik.js
+3. Install the following Node modules:
-> npm install node-restclient@0.0.1
+  * npm install node-restclient@0.0.1

-> npm install twit@1.1.6
+  * npm install twit@1.1.6

-> npm install express@2.5.9
+  * npm install express@2.5.9

-> node metaphor.js
+4. node aportraitofthe.js

+Consider running the bot in the background with [forever](https://github.com/nodejitsu/forever) or [pm2](https://github.com/Unitech/pm2).